-The School of Forestry and Environmental Management offers a course-based Master of Environmental Management and a Master of Environmental Science, which has a strong research component.
+The School of Forestry and Environmental Studies offers a course-based Master of Environmental Management and a Master of Environmental Science, which has a strong research component.

 The Master of Environmental Science provides a strong training in the skills of Industrial Ecology, focusing on quantitative analysis preparing students for jobs in industry, consultancies, and research.
 The program equips students with skills in carbon footprinting, life cycle assessment, and material stock dynamics to address issues such as energy and transportation systems, metal cycles, waste treatment and the circular economy.
 The degree includes a strong research component, where students get to work on real projects with CIE faculty.